chemoish/react-universal-tutorial/4-add-universal/README.md

 # 4. Add Universal

-This will get you setup with a universal React, React Routing, and Redux project with Hot Module Reloading (Useful).
+This will get you setup with a universal React, React Routing, and Redux project with Hot Module Replacement (Useful).

 ## Features